Socket Stream#

 stream << "Hello\n";

-stream.flush(); // Ensure data is sent immediately
+stream.flush(); // ensure data is sent immediately

 Stream examples#